Flourish 25

 Leadership inevitably raises questions of personal identity.
 Those questions may be rooted in quiet, secret thoughts - about adequacy, competency and legitimacy - or more publicly expressed in the form of self-doubt, in-action or a fear / failure to take responsibility.

-How wdo we ars leaders retain a healthy perspective of who we are?
+How do we retain a healthy perspective of who we are?

 Panellists include: